alexmacarthur/macarthur-me-gatsby/src/posts/2018-02-23-build-your-own-simple-lazy-loading-functionality-in-wordpress/index.md

 }
 ```

-Boom.
+Neat!
 Now, every image will now have an `opacity` of `0`, until they're loaded in, when `is-loaded` will fade them in.

-### Getting Guten-Ready

-In version 5.0 of WordPress, we'll see the much anticipated block editor roll out ([Gutenberg](https://github.com/WordPress/gutenberg)).
-Will this lazy loading setup work with Gutenberg?

-**Answer: yes.**

-The new editor will still rely on `the_content` to return database content, which means everything we've done here will still be in tact.
-However, Gutenberg will slightly change which classes are added to images.
-For example, an image block will wrap an image with `<figure>` tags that have alignment classes attached, instead of on the images themselves.
-So, if you're not targeting images by class like shown here, and instead using nested selectors or something else, just be aware of how that might impact you.
-Not a huge deal.

 ### Soon, This May All Be Meaningless

-Lazy loading is a good, responsible thing to implement, but, all this might come out-of-the-box and fully managed by browsers themselves in a couple of years.
-[Google Chrome is already headed this way](https://www.bleepingcomputer.com/news/google/google-chrome-to-feature-built-in-image-lazy-loading/).
+Lazy loading is a good, responsible thing to implement, but, all of this will likely be possible by default in browsers.
+In fact, [Chromium-based browsers and Firefox already do have a native API for it](https://web.dev/native-lazy-loading/).
 So, pay attention.
 In a short while, all of what I've just showed you might be pointless, and I will need to put a sad disclaimer at the top of this post that you might just be wasting your time by reading this.

 Hope this helps!